mitshell/CryptoMobile/README.md

 ## About
-This toolkit implements python wrappers around 3G and LTE encryption and integrity protection algorithms, COMP128 and Milenage authentication algorithms.
+This toolkit implements python wrappers around 3G and LTE encryption and integrity protection algorithms, COMP128, Milenage and TUAK authentication algorithms.

 ## Disclaimer
 This is delivered for study only: beware that cryptographic material,